anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

-This script plots the link layer packet sizes of the different message types similar to Figure 7 in our paper for different hypothetical packet headers in the lower layers and based on the key statistical values for name lengths in DNS from Section 3 of our paper and stores them as SVG and PDF files in `DATAPATH`.
+This script plots the link layer packet sizes of the different message types similar to Figure 7 in our paper for different hypothetical packet headers in the lower layers and based on the key statistical values for name lengths in DNS from Section 3 of our paper and stores the plots as SVG and PDF files in `DATAPATH`.
 It assumes different header formats, e.g., with IEEE 802.15.4 long address or short addresses, with and without IEEE 802.15.4 security headers, different CoAP header compositions, different URI paths, and plots them for the minimum, median, mean, and maximum name lengths observed in Section 3